ioccc-src/winner/2019/mills/README.md

 OMLET has three operating modes:

-  + _Training_, which trains a network from scratch
+  + _Training_, which trains a network from scratch.
-  + _Continuation_, which trains starting from an existing checkpoint
+  + _Continuation_, which trains starting from an existing checkpoint.
-  + _Inference_, which uses an existing trained network to make predictions
+  + _Inference_, which uses an existing trained network to make predictions.

-For your first OMLET experiment, we will try training a simple single-level RNN to write some [Shakespere][5] plays.
+For your first OMLET experiment, we will try training a simple single-level RNN to write some [Shakespeare][5] plays.
 Start by typing

 ```sh
 make